engrosamaali91/schaeffler/src/agv_orchestrator/README.md

 - `map`: Path to the map file
 - `usd_path`: Path to the USD scene file
 - `play_sim_on_start`: Whether to start simulation automatically
+- `run_test`: whether to run the script and move the robot to the goal

 You can check all available arguments with:
 ```bash
 ros2 launch agv_orchestrator isaac_and_nav2.launch.py --show-args
 ```